Multiversario/satcand/README.md

 Tools to apply theoretical constraints of orbital stability and tidal migration to KOI exomoon candidates.

 This is a repository for tools to apply known theoretical constraints of orbital stability and tidal migration to KOI exomoon candidates.
-Orbital stability contraints provide critical semimJor axis (a_c), of exomoons in terms of AU.
-And orbital evolution with different tidal constants (Q) and mass ratios.
+Orbital stability analysis provides critical semimJor axis (a_c), of exomoons in terms of AU.
+And orbital evolution provides angular frequency evolution considering different tidal constant models (Q) and mass ratios.

 Included are:
 xxx.py-applies tidal migration analysis using plausible parameters from the solar system and plots angular velocity over time.
 Similar to figure 1 from Sasaki et al.(2012); it determines the time evolution of the spin angular momentum of the planet (omega_p) and the orbital mean motion of the planet and the moon (nu_p and nu_m, respectively).